 - Output Id: Enter a unique name to identify this Honeycomb destination definition. - Conditioning Pipeline: Pipeline to process data before sending it out using this output. - Dataset Name: Name of the dataset where to send events.
-E.g. iLoveObservabilityDataset - Team: Team id where the dataset belongs.
-E.g. teamWilde
+E.g. iLoveObservabilityDataset - API Key: Team API Key where the dataset belongs.
+E.g. teamWilde - Backpressure Behavior: Whether to block, drop, or queue events when all receivers in this group are exerting backpressure.
+Defaults to Block.